conroy9068/p5-eCommerce/README.md

 ## Features Left to Implement

-- Ability to add reviews for products
 - Stock management system to track stock levels and allow admin to add stock.
 The sale of an item would also update the stock level automatically.
 - A blog section to keep users up to date with the latest news and promotions.
-- An about us page to give the user more information about the company.
 - Setup address field to autofill if user is logged in and has details saved.
 - Pop up window to confirm deletion of a product.
 - Pop up window confirming add item to bag.